Obaid2773/Obaid2773/README.md

-Hello, I'm Ubaidullah, also known as @Obaid2773.
+Hello, I'm Ubaidullah, (@Obaid2773).
 I'm a passionate Full Stack Developer specializing in the MERN (MongoDB, Express.js, React, Node.js) stack.
 Currently, I work at CodeRoad Softwares, where we design and build tailor-made software solutions to optimize business processes and drive growth.
 CODEROAD.IN

 👀 I’m interested in exploring cutting-edge web technologies and contributing to open-source projects.